Glass recycling: Recycling into glass containers

 Glass bottles and jars are infinitely recyclable.
 The use of recycled glass in manufacturing conserves raw materials and reduces energy consumption.
-Because the chemical energy required to melt the raw materials has already been expended, the use of cullet can significantly reduce energy consumption compared with manufacturing new glass from silica (SiO2), soda ash (Na2CO3), and lime (CaCO3).
+Because the chemical energy required to melt the raw materials has already been expended, the use of cullet can significantly reduce energy consumption compared with manufacturing new glass from silica (SiO2), soda ash (Na2CO3), and calcium carbonate (CaCO3).
 Soda lime glass from virgin raw materials theoretically requires approximately 2.671 GJ/tonne compared to 1.886 GJ/tonne to melt 100% glass cullet.
 As a general rule, every 10% increase in cullet usage results in an energy savings of 2–3% in the melting process, with a theoretical maximum potential of 30% energy saving.
 Every metric ton (1,000 kg) of waste glass recycled into new items saves 315 kg of carbon dioxide from being released into the atmosphere during the manufacture of new glass.
+But recycling glass does not avoid the remelting process, which accounts for 75% of the energy consumption during production.

 Recycling into other products

 The use of the recycled glass as aggregate in concrete has become popular, with large-scale research on that application being carried out at Columbia University in New York.
 Recycled glass greatly enhances the aesthetic appeal of the concrete.
 Recent research has shown that concrete made with recycled glass aggregates have better long-term strength and better thermal insulation, due to the thermal properties of the glass aggregates.
 Glass which is not recycled, but crushed, reduces the volume of waste sent to landfill.
 Waste glass may also be kept out of landfill by using it for roadbed aggregate.

-Glass aggregate, a mix of colors crushed to a small size, is substituted for pea gravel or crushed rock in many construction and utility projects, saving municipalities, such as the City of Tumwater, Washington Public Works, thousands of dollars (depending on the size of the project).
+Glass aggregate, a mix of colors crushed to a small size, is substituted for pea gravel or crushed rock in many construction and utility projects, reducing costs to a degree that varies depending on the size of the project.
 Glass aggregate is not sharp to handle.
 In many cases, the state Department of Transportation has specifications for use, size and percentage of quantity for use.
 Common applications are as pipe bedding—placed around sewer, storm water or drinking water pipes, to transfer weight from the surface and protect the pipe.
 Another common use is as fill to bring the level of a concrete floor even with a foundation.
+Foam glass gravel provides a lighter aggregate with other useful properties.

 Other uses for recycled glass include: